HeshanSandeepa/event_planner/README.md

 ## known issues or limitations

-1. Pagination has been added on lists.
+1. Pagination hasn't been added on lists.
 2. Re-creational bugs on logout, profile edit.
-3. Address component doesn't work as intended.
+3. Profile -> Address component doesn't work as intended.
    (Firebase Auth used instead FireStore for profile data persistence)
 4. FCM hasn't been integrated.
 5. Simple UI.